CalebJohnstone/SPL-code-generator/README.md

 Google Drive of helpful resources (my link, not my actual drive I use, which is also on the main COS WhatsApp group): https://drive.google.com/drive/folders/12ajkm9PwQ0QVw02XkXzqF34gfuoRd06y?usp=sharing

 Feel free to fork and make your own improvements.
-This initial version works but improvements can be made to make the interaction smoother and common oeprations such as subtraction by 1 (eg: x = x - 1) can be added as buttons.
+This initial version works but improvements can be made to make the interaction smoother and common operations such as subtraction by 1 (eg: x = x - 1) can be added as buttons.
 If you figure out some interesting additional features, let me know :)

 Example of usage: (I can maybe record myself doing this)